hdl/containers/doc/sphinx/dev/Contributing.rst

    Currently, many projects don't use containers at all, hence, all images are generated in this repository.
    However, the workload is expected to be distributed between multiple projects in the ecosystem.

+.. _Development:graphs:

 Graphs
 ======

 Understanding how all the pieces in this project fit together might be daunting for newcomers.
 Fortunately, there is a map for helping maintainers and contributors traveling through the ecosystem.
-Subdir link:{repotree}graph/[`graph/`] contains the sources of `directed graphs <https://en.wikipedia.org/wiki/Directed_graph>`__, where the relations between workflows, dockerfiles, images and tests are shown.
+Subdir :ghsrc:`graph/ <graph/>` contains the sources of `directed graphs <https://en.wikipedia.org/wiki/Directed_graph>`__, where the relations between workflows, dockerfiles, images and tests are shown.

 (`Graphviz <https://graphviz.org/>`__)'s ``digraph`` format is used, hence, graphs can be rendered to multiple image formats.
 The SVG output is shown in xref:img-graph[xrefstyle=short] describes which images are created in each map.
 See the details in the figure corresponding to the name of the subgraph:
 Base (xref:img-graph-base[xrefstyle=short]),